-- Now add the finely chopped onions.
-Sauté the onions until golden brown and then add the turmeric powder, cumin powder, coriander powder, garam masala and salt.
+- Add the turmeric powder, red chili powder, cumin and coriander powder, garam masala and salt.
 Mix well and fry for about 2 – 3 minutes.

 - Meanwhile grind the tomatoes to a smooth paste.
 Add this paste to the onion mixture.
-Let it cook for about 5 minutes.
+Let it cook for about 10 minutes.

 - Grind the soaked cashews into a smooth paste and add it to the gravy.
 Mix well and let it come to one quick boil.